ableplayer/ableplayer/README.md

 ### Supported Attributes

-The following attributes are supported on both the \<audio\> and \<video\> elements:
+The following attributes are supported on both the `<audio>` and `<video>` elements:

+#### Required Attributes

 -   **id** - required; any unique ID
 -   **data-able-player** - required

+#### Optional; General-Purpose

+-   **data-debug** - optional; if present will write messages to the developer console
+-   **autoplay** - optional; play media automatically when page loads.
+For accessibility reasons, this is *not* recommended unless user is sure to *expect* media to automatically start.
+For example, autoplay could reasonably be used in conjunction with data-start-time in a media search application.
+-   **preload** - optional; tells the browser how much media to download when the page loads.
+If the media is the central focus of the web page, use **preload="auto"**, which instructs the browser to download as much of the media as possible.
+If the media is not a central focus, downloading the entire media resource can consume valuable bandwidth, so preload="metadata" would be a better option.
 -   **width** - width of the media player in pixels.
 For video, this value should reflect the target width of the media itself.
 If not provided will default to 480.
+-   **data-icon-type** - optional; "font" or "image"; "font" is the default with automatic fallback to image if browsers don't support icon fonts.
+Should generally leave as is unless testing the fallback.
 -   **data-start-time** - optional; time at which you want the audio to start playing (in seconds)
--   **autoplay** - optional; play media automatically when page loads.
-For accessibility reasons, this is *not* recommended unless user is sure to *expect* media to automatically start.
-For example, autoplay could reasonably be used in conjunction with data-start-time in a media search application.
+-   **data-volume** - optional; set the default volume (0 to 10; default is 7 to avoid overpowering screen reader audio)
+-   **data-seek-interval** - optional; interval (in seconds) of forward and rewind buttons.
+By default, seek interval is calculated to be 1/10 of the duration of media.
+-   **data-show-now-playing** - optional; "true" or "false" to include "Selected track" section within player; only applies when a playlist is present

+#### Language

+-   **data-lang** - optional; specify language of the player using 2-character language code (default is "en" for English)
+-   **data-force-lang** - optional; include this option to force the player to use the value of *data-lang* as the player language.
+Otherwise, the player language will be set as follows, in order of precedence: 1) the language of the web page or user's web browser if either is known and if there is a matching translation file; 2) the value of *data-lang* if provided; 3) English.

+#### Transcript

 -   **data-transcript-div** - optional; id of an external div in which to display the interactive transcript.
     The transcript is generated automatically if captions and/or descriptions are available.
     If this attribute is not provided the transcript will be displayed in its default container
     adjacent to the player.
 -   **data-use-transcript-button** - optional; set to "false" to exclude transcript button from controller.
 If using the data-transcript-div attribute to write the transcript to an external container (e.g., on a dedicated transcript page), you might not want users to be able to toggle the transcript off.
 -   **data-transcript-title** - optional; override default transcript title (default is "Transcript", or "Lyrics" if the data-lyrics-mode attribute is present)
+-   **data-lyrics-mode** - optional; forces a line break between and within captions in the transcript

+#### Chapters

 -   **data-chapters-div** - optional; id of an external div in which to display a list of chapters.
     The list of chapters is generated automatically if a chapters track is available in a WebVTT file.
     If this attribute is not provided and chapter are available, chapters will be displayed in a popup menu triggered by the Chapters button.
 -   **data-use-chapters-button** - optional; set to "false" to exclude chapters button from controller.
 If using the data-chapters-div attribute to write the chapters to an external container, you might not want users to be able to toggle the chapters off.
 -   **data-chapters-title** - optional; override default chapters title (default is "Chapters").
 A null value (data-chapters-title="") eliminates the title altogether.
 -   **data-chapters-default** - optional; identify ID of default chapter (must correspond with the text or value immediately above the timestamp in your chapter's WebVTT file.
 If this attribute is present, the media will be advanced to this start time.
 Otherwise it will start at the beginning.
 (See also **data-start-time**).

--   **data-lyrics-mode** - optional; forces a line break between and within captions in the transcript
--   **data-debug** - optional; if present will write messages to the developer console
--   **data-volume** - optional; set the default volume (0 to 10; default is 7 to avoid overpowering screen reader audio)
--   **data-icon-type** - optional; "font" or "image"; "font" is the default with automatic fallback to image if browsers don't support icon fonts.
-Should generally leave as is unless testing the fallback.
--   **data-seek-interval** - optional; interval (in seconds) of forward and rewind buttons.
-By default, seek interval is calculated to be 1/10 of the duration of media.
+#### Metadata

+Metadata is added using the `<track>` element with kind="metadata".
+It must be in Web Video Text Tracks format ([WebVTT][]).
+Able Player supports two types of metadata:

+1. "text" - The WebVTT file contains text, intended to be written to an external container at the designated times.
+You must provide the external container; Able Player does not generate that automatically.

+2. "selector" - The WebVTT file contains jQuery selectors which target hidden content that is already present on the web page.
+At the designated times, the hidden content referenced by the jQuery selectors is made visible.

+The following attributes make all this possible:

+-   **data-meta-type** - required for metadata; indicates the type of metadata contained within a metadata track.
+Supported values as described above are "text" and "selector".
+-   **data-meta-div** - required for "text" metadata; id of an external div in which to display the text.

+#### Search

--   **data-show-now-playing** - optional; "true" or "false" to include "Selected track" section within player; only applies when a playlist is present
+-   **data-search** - optional; search terms to search for within the caption tracks, separated by a space
+-   **data-search-div** - optional; id of external container in which to display search results

+#### Fallback Player

 -   **data-fallback** - optional; specify a fallback player.
 Currently the only supported option is "jw" (JW Player)
 -   **data-test-fallback** - optional; force browser to user fallback player (recommended for testing only)
 -   **data-fallback-path** - optional; override default path to directory in which the fallback player files or stored
--   **data-lang** - optional; specify language of the player using 2-character language code (default is "en" for English)
--   **data-force-lang** - optional; include this option to force the player to use the value of *data-lang* as the player language.
-Otherwise, the player language will be set as follows, in order of precedence: 1) the language of the web page or user's web browser if either is known and if there is a matching translation file; 2) the value of *data-lang* if provided; 3) English.
--   **preload** - optional; tells the browser how much media to download when the page loads.
-If the media is the central focus of the web page, use **preload=“auto”**, which instructs the browser to download as much of the media as possible.
-If the media is not a central focus, downloading the entire media resource can consume valuable bandwidth, so preload=“metadata” would be a better option.
--   **data-search** - optional; search terms to search for within the caption tracks, separated by a space
--   **data-search-div** - optional; id of external container in which to display search results

-The following attributes are supported on the \<video\> element only:
+The following attributes are supported on the `<video>` element only:

+-   **data-youtube-id** - optional; 11-character YouTube ID, to play the YouTube video using *Able Player*.
+-   **data-youtube-desc-id** - optional; 11-character YouTube ID of the described version of a video.
+See the section below on *YouTube Support* for additional information.
 -   **height** - height of the video in pixels.
 If not provided will default to 360.
 -   **poster** - path to an image file.
 Will be displayed in the player until the video is played.
--   **data-youtube-id** - optional; 11-character YouTube ID, to play the YouTube video using *Able Player*.
--   **data-youtube-desc-id** - optional; 11-character YouTube ID of the described version of a video.
-See the section below on *YouTube Support* for additional information.

 The following additional features are supported by *Able Player*: